-Slide 5
+Slide 7

 Opinions about which language to learn first, and on what platform, vary.
 For this course we will use C, mostly at the request of ENGR.
-Not as easy to use as some other choices, but they think more likely to be useful to their students.
-Not used a lot in general-purpose application development these days but still in use for "embedded systems" and closer to the hardware.
+Not as easy to use as some other choices, but one we and they could agree on.
+Not used a lot in general-purpose application development these days but still in use for "embedded systems" (which you might work with) and closer to the hardware.
 We will also do most work from the command line under Linux.